Cris24dc/Luma/README.md

 <img src="./Images/Luma-Logo-img.png">

-Luma is a powerful and intuitive task management application inspired by Trello, designed to streamline project collaboration.
+Luma is a task management application inspired by Trello, designed to streamline project collaboration.
 Built using **C# with ASP.NET, Identity Framework, Entity Framework, MS SQL, and Razor**, Luma facilitates task organization following Agile methodologies.

 ## Features

 - **User Roles**:

   - **Member**: A registered user with access to assigned projects and tasks.
   - **Administrator**: Has full control over the platform, including managing users and settings.
   - **Organizer**: The creator of a project, responsible for managing team members, tasks, and assignments.